Home/ Blog/ Healthy Living/

 Sidelined by a Sinus Infection?
 Our Take on Antibiotics

-If you’ve had one, you’re familiar with the symptoms: fatigue, throbbing pressure, and pain around your face and head–even your teeth ache.
-Sudden movements or bending over can exacerbate the sensations, leaving you wincing in pain, sometimes to the point of dizziness.
+If you’ve had a sinus infection, you’re familiar with the symptoms: nasal congestion, fatigue, throbbing pressure, and pain around your face and head–even your teeth ache.
+Sudden movements or bending over can exacerbate the sensations, leaving you wincing in pain, sometimes even causing dizziness.
 When a sinus infection hits, your instinct might be to seek medical attention.
-In fact, in 2010 Americans spent nearly $3 billion on doctor visits, tests, and medications seeking relief for their sinus woes.
+In fact, the American College of Asthma, Allergy, and Immunology estimates that Americans spend $150 million per year on prescription medications seeking relief for their sinus woes.

 Rinse and Repeat